 Step 5.
 Construct your manuscript in your chosen formatting program.

-Even if you are not confident in your drawing ability, the following tips will help you correctly illustrate your first children’s picture book.
+Even if you are not confident in your drawing ability, in the next section, I share tips that will help you illustrate your first children’s picture book.

 Remember, your drawings don’t have to be perfect.

 It is no secret that simple illustrations are often some of the most effective, especially when it comes to children’s books.

 After all, the less clutter on the page, the easier it is for young readers to focus on the story.
 This might explain why so many of the most popular children’s books feature simple illustrations.

 Roald Dahl, Dr. Seuss, and David Williams are just a few who are well-known for their simple yet engaging illustrations.

 In fact, it is often said that the success of a children’s book depends just as much on the illustrations as it does on the story itself.

 So you see, you can keep reading for tips on how to turn your not-so-perfect drawings into illustrations or you can skip right on ahead to Option 4 and be done with it!